Niu Technologies (NIU) Reveals an Earnings Mystery

 Needham gave a rating of “Buy” to NIU, setting the target price at $46 in the report published on January 15th of the previous year.

-During the last 5 trading sessions, NIU fell by -10.72%, which changed the moving average for the period of 200-days by -75.00% in comparison to the 20-day moving average, which settled at $11.16.
-In addition, Niu Technologies saw -48.29% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NIU rose by +24.31%, which changed the moving average for the period of 200-days by -68.96% in comparison to the 20-day moving average, which settled at $10.57.
+In addition, Niu Technologies saw -35.57% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NIU